debonet/es6globalreg/README.md

 Reduces the count the provided object.
 If no more instances are outstanding, will call the provided cleanup function

-Returns a promise that resolves to the remaining count
+Returns a promise that resolves to the object `{ globalreg: # }` or to the result of the cleanup_function, if called

 ## GlobalReg.fReleaseAll( x, cleanup_function )
 ## GlobalReg.releaseAll( x, cleanup_function )